Hazem Ibrahim

 MIT Innovator Under 35 Award

-I was awarded the MIT Innovator Under 35 Award in 2023 for my work on large language models and its imapct on university education.
+I was awarded the MIT Innovator Under 35 Award in 2023 for my work on large language models and its impact on university education.

 MIT Innovator Under 35 Award